olena-rolska/ReaddleTasksApp/TaskDescription.md

 # LIST OF TEST CASES:
-// Only summaries of tests: e.g.
+// Only summaries of tests:
-- Perform login with empty password field

 - Application installation
 - Login with valid email and password